-Day 1 Overnight flight to the Netherlands

 Details: Amsterdam canal guided cruise

 Canals and crocuses.
 Bicycles and bluebells.
 With more canals than Venice (and more flower merchants than perhaps any other city in the world), downtown Amsterdam is an explosion of color and light reflecting off the water.
 Take a canal boat ride and enjoy the best way to see the gabled houses and nearly 1200 bridges.
+Note that the cruise may be guided by a local guide or by pre-recorded audioguides.

 Details: Anne Frank House visit